The Tulum ruins of Mexico are one of the most well-known archaeology sites in the world.

 - Tulum ruins map

 Located 100 miles (62 km) to the south of Playa del Carmen and 80 miles (128 km) from Cancun, the ruins of Tulum are walled into the east and face the Caribbean Sea to the west.

 During its splendor, Tulum served as a major trading post for both neighboring city-states such as Chichen Itza, Ek Balam and Cobá as well as to other communities and their entities to the south in what is now Central America.

 Thanks to its strategic location, Tulum proved to be one of the most powerful city-states during the 13th and 14th centuries, particularly following the fall of a rival city of Mayapan.

 Back in their day, the Mayan ruins surely presented an imposing figure for seafaring visitors to the walled city.

-In fact, when the Spanish first arrived they in 1518 they considered Tulum to be as large as Sevilla.
+In fact, when the Spanish first arrived there in 1518 they considered Tulum to be as large as Sevilla.

-However, shortly after the Spaniards began their occupation of Mexico, the ancient Mayas who once called this majestic site their home left it abandoned.
+However, shortly after the Spaniards began their occupation of Mexico, the ancient Mayas who once called this majestic site their home abandoned it.